Shihab-Humayun/School_District_Analysis/README.md

 ## Summary
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in updating the scores for the ninth grade at Thomas High School are that the Average Math Score decreased, The % Passing Math decreased, the % Passing Reading decreased, and the % Overall Passing decreased.